Conaclos/replayable-random/README.md

 import { alea } from "replayable-random"
 ```

-Every generators conforms to the same interfaces.
 In the following sub-sections, we assume that this generator is imported.
+ We first present the pure functional API, then we present the mutable Object Oriented API.

+Every generator conforms to the same interfaces.
  See [Gnerators](#generators) for available generators.

 ### Pure functional API

-The generator's state is immutable.
 Every time that a random number is generated, a new state is returned.

 Derive your first generator's state from a seed: